Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 The actual body of the test asserts that the `todoCount` has increased by one and that the `todo` that was created contains the right details and is flagged as an `active` task via a class.

+### Rest of Page Object

+In [our page object](/EndtoEnd/playwright/app-page.js#L41-62) we can see each of the methods we were just using to write out test.
+The `addTodo` uses the `fill` method to type into the details field and then we `await` both the `click` to add and the corresponding network response with `waitForResponse` using a RegExp for a small amount of sanity.

+To get a particular todo, we simply use the `$eval` call and capture its `innerText` and `className`, returning that object to the test for assertions.

+Deleting a todo will simply `click` the `.delete` button and again `waitForResponse` for that network activity.